gethop-dev/hop-documentation/docs/source/get-started/installation/main.rst

 ++++++++++++

-There are multiple installation options available depending on your operation system.
+There are multiple installation options available depending on your operating system.
 You can find them described in the `bbin Installation page`_.

 .. _bbin Installation page: https://github.com/babashka/bbin/blob/main/docs/installation.md